rlugojr/linkurious-enterprise-manual/edit/add.md

 ![](A8.png)

-It is also possible to create a new edge between two nodes by selecting those two nodes and clicking on ```Create a new edge```.
+It is also possible to create a new edge between two nodes by selecting those two nodes, right-clicking on the visualization background to display the context menu, then choose ```Create a new edge```.
 The source and target nodes will be filled.